lundgren87/argodsm/docs/advanced.md

 In the first phase, the policy places data using the `cyclic` policy in `P` nodes, where `P` is a number greater than or equal to `N` (number of nodes), and is equal to `3N/2`.
-In the second phase, the memory pages previously placed in the virtual nodes are re-placed into the memory modules of the real nodes also using the `cyclic` policy.
+In the second phase, the memory pages previously placed in the virtual nodes are re-placed into the memory modules of the real nodes, also using the `cyclic` policy.
 In this way, the memory modules of the real nodes are not used in a uniform way to place memory pages.